AlexisOvando/ARDPIC/README.md

 - step 4:
 Now, inside the GUI folder, you can find two more files, inside the dist folder, you find the .exe, just run it, the following screen will open, select the port of your arduino and the address of your .hex file
 ![ARDPIC](https://github.com/AlexisOvando/ARDPIC/blob/main/ARDPIC/ARDPIC.png)

+- step 5:
+You can program any pic 16f877a, just click on program, and enjoy!!